Credit Score Blues? Here’s How to Build Credit, Fast, Before You Buy a House

 You’ve decided the time has come to buy a house.
 You’ve saved your down payment, selected the perfect real estate agent, and figured out exactly what city or neighborhood you want to call home.

-But there might be one very important factor you’ve forgotten about, and it can affect not only your viability as a buyer, but also your spending power, interest rates, and attractiveness to both sellers and mortgage lenders: Your credit rating.
+But there might be one very important factor you’ve forgotten about, and it can affect not only your viability as a buyer, but also your spending power, interest rates, and attractiveness to both sellers and mortgage lenders: your credit rating.

-According to credit reporting agency Experian.com, a credit score, also known as a FICO score, of 700 and above is considered “good.”
+According to credit reporting agency Experian.com, a credit score — also known as a FICO® score — of 700 and above is considered “good.”
 Anything in the 800 range is considered “excellent.”
 The average score for most consumers falls between 680 and 750.

-Credit scores can impact many areas of your life.
+Credit scores can affect many areas of your life.
 They not only show lenders your ability to pay your bills on time, but also how much debt you have and how much additional debt you can potentially carry.
-A good credit rating can smooth the way to a relatively painless loan approval, while a bad rating can make it difficult to get a loan at all.
+A good credit rating can smooth the way to a relatively painless mortgage loan approval, while a bad rating can make it difficult to get a loan at all.

 Get a copy of your credit report

-Opperman says the first step for anyone looking to build up their credit is to get a copy of their credit report, which can be obtained for free at www.annualcreditreport.com.
+Opperman says the first step for anyone looking to build up their credit is to get a copy of their credit report, which can be obtained free at www.annualcreditreport.com.
 “Initially, there’s no need to purchase a credit report,” she says.

 There are three major consumer credit reporting agencies, Transunion, Equifax, and Experian.
 You can get one free report from each agency — which is recommended, as it’s possible to have different information recorded on each individual report.
 These reports do not include credit scores, but will give you current balances on any accounts, track late payments, and show outstanding collections.